ariellamorris2-cmd/AI4EOPractical4.2/README.md

 This project explores the application of **Unsupervised Learning** to categorise satellite data.
 The core objective is to differentiate between **Sea Ice** and **Leads** (open water fractures in sea ice) using two distinct methods:
 1. **Unit 1:** Structural setup and initial data exploration.
 2. **Unit 2:** Implementation of K-Means and Gaussian Mixture Models (GMM) to classify Sentinel-3 altimetry echoes.

+The Week 4 assignment for this module is to use these unsupervised learning methods for altimetry classification and, crucially, distinguishing between leads and sea ice in Sentinel-3 datasets.

 By analysing features like **Peakiness (PP)**, **Stack Standard Deviation (SSD)**, and **Sigma_0**, we can effectively cluster radar waveforms without prior labelling, then validate these clusters against official ESA classifications.